Involutions and the Gelfand character: Introduction

+In this paper, we investigate $\lambda$-unimodal involutions, i.e., those $\lambda$-unimodal permutations that are their own algebraic inverse, and we use them to compute the Gelfand character.
 In \cite{APR08, AR2015}, it is shown that these involutions have a direct relationship to the Gelfand character, $\chi^G$, which is the character associated to the representation of $\S_n$ obtained by taking the multiplicity-free direct sum of the irreducible representations of $\S_n$.
 For example, see \cite{APR08}.
 Specifically, if $\Inv^\lambda$ denotes the set of $\lambda$-unimodal involutions and $\des_\lambda(\pi)$ denotes the number of $\lambda$-descents of a permutation $\pi$ (defined in Section \ref{sec:background}), then

 The bulk of this paper is dedicated to enumerating $\lambda$-unimodal involutions via a recursive generating function.
-This can be further refined to a generating function for $\lambda$-unimodal involutions with a given number of $\lambda$-descents, which in turn gives a generating function for the Gelfand character (see Theorem \ref{main theorem 3}).
-This yields a new way of computing the Gelfand character other than the Murnaghan-Nakayama rule; see \cite{M-1937, N1940, B2004, R1997} for more.
-This also gives us an approach to address an open question in \cite{R2014}, in which Roichman comments on the desirability of combinatorial proofs to the given character formulas, such as Equation~\eqref{eq:char}.
+This can be further refined to a generating function for the number of $\lambda$-unimodal involutions with a given number of $\lambda$-descents, which in turn gives a generating function for the Gelfand character (see Theorem \ref{main theorem 3} and Corollary \ref{cor:Gelfand}).
+This yields a new way of computing the Gelfand character different than the ones currently known; see \cite{IRS90, M13, M-1937, N1940, B2004, R1997}.
+This also gives us an approach to address an open question in \cite{R2014}, in which Roichman comments on the desirability of combinatorial proofs to certain character formulas, such as Equation~\eqref{eq:char}.

 In addition, we provide a combinatorial proof for a formula for the character of the regular representation of $\S_n$.
-This formula appears in \cite{AR2015}.
+This formula appears in {\cite[Cor.\ 3.8]{AR2015}}.
 In Section \ref{sec: regular}, we prove this character formula by showing that for $\lambda \vDash n$,

 which coincides with the regular representation.